scaleway/ultraviolet/.changeset/silly-walls-knock.md

 '@scaleway/ui': minor
 ---

-Table & List: support a new tooltipInfo prop on headerCell
+Table & List: support a new info prop on headerCell